Best Hikes Near Nashville: The Ultimate Top 10 Trips

 RELATED READING: For more outdoor fun check out our guide our picks of the best hiking near Gatlinburg.

-We hope the above list shows that Nashville, Tennessee has a lot more than just live music and nightlife!
+We hope the above list of great hikes shows that Nashville, Tennessee has a lot more than just live music and nightlife!

-If you’re in the city and looking to stretch your legs, any of the above trails will scratch that itch.
+If you’re in the city and looking for some outdoor adventures, any of the above trails will scratch that itch.
 Once you’ve seen any of the beautiful natural areas around town, we’re sure you’ll want to keep exploring.
 Just one hike to a waterfall is never enough!

 How did you like our list of the top Music City hikes?
 Did we miss any of your favorite trails in Nashville and the surrounding area?
 If so, let us know in the comments box below!
 Reach out if you have any questions or need more info about hiking trails, Nashville, TN.